vivekanand-singh/SpringBootLearning/README.md

 # SpringBootLearning
-Spring boot, hibernate, jpa,mysql, mongodb etc
+Spring boot, hibernate, jpa use with h2 database.